-teine èiginn is a collaboration with sound artist Nichola Scrutton.
-It made its first public appearance at the 2015 Hidden Door Festival.
-For the festival I worked with students from Fife College’s Diploma in Physical Theatre Practice.
+I have trained with the Mexican director, Nicolas Nunez, and continue to be influenced by his idea of an ‘anthropocosmic’ theatre.
+My piece Teine Èiginn is inspired by his work.
+It was created in collaboration with sound artist Nichola Scrutton, and made its first public appearance at the 2015 Hidden Door Festival.
+For the festival, I worked with students from Fife College’s Diploma in Physical Theatre Practice.
 I’m grateful to Lorna Simpson who made this short film: